 - Other cryptocurrencies, like Bitcoin (BTC) or Ethereum (ETH)

-This is an extremely competitive rate, especially if you’re looking to buy Ripple (XRP) with a debit card.
-Here’s how Wirex compares to alternatives which support buying cryptocurrencies with debit cards.
+This is a competitive rate if you’re looking to buy Ripple (XRP) with a debit card.
+Here’s how it compares to alternatives which support buying cryptocurrencies with debit cards.

 |Exchange||Debit Card Fees (Approx.)|